-Beware of lift clearance when raising loader to maximum height.
+Beware of lift clearance when raising loader or implement to maximum height.

-Keep alert and watch the rear as well as the front when working with the loader.
+Keep alert and watch the rear as well as the front when working with attached implements.

-When maneuvering close to buildings or passing through narrow areas, be sure to allow sufficient clearance for the tractor, loader, and bale.
+When maneuvering close to buildings or passing through narrow areas, be sure to allow sufficient clearance for the tractor, implement, and bale.
 Drive slowly.

-Operate loader from operator's seat only.
+Operate hydraulic controls from operator's seat only.
 Remain at controls until operating cycle is complete.